J4X-98/Writeups/CTFs/RealWorld2024/Safebridge/writeup.md

 # Exploit

-The isseu can be split into multiple steps.
+The issue can be split into multiple steps.

 1. Wrap 2 ether in L1WETH
 2. Deploy a malicious token contract on L2 called SCAM